You gotta dig those ruins!

-The list of the Seven Wonders of the Ancient World has been around for a long time, but only one of these wonders is still vertical - the Great Pyramid in Egypt.
+The list of the Seven Wonders of the Ancient World has been around for a long time, but only one of these wonders is still vertical—the Great Pyramid of Khufu in Egypt.
 Therefore, you won't find the Temple of Artemis at Ephesus on this compilation, because it's little more than rubble strewn on the ground, which isn't very impressive!
 Moreover, each site on this list can include more than just the well-known monuments, temples or citadels; the surrounding area or complex can be just as important to archaeologists and laypeople.

 1. Pyramids of Giza